2227500/Palace_v2/README.md

-# Palace_v2
-Second Version of the memory palace
-Dissertation : Software development for 2324_EG-D13 for VR MSc Swansea University
+Project Dissertation submitted to Swansea University In Partial Fulfilment for the Degree of Master of Science